-Dr David Demery, formerly Research Fellow, University of Bristol, United Kingdom
+Dr David Demery, former Research Fellow, University of Bristol, United Kingdom

 Inequality measures are generally based on money incomes—household income, income per capita (per household member) or income per adult equivalent.
 Studies of income inequality often assume that households and individuals living in different parts of a country face the same set of prices, so differences in money income will fairly reflect differences in the purchasing power of income received—‘real income’.